pierrepeterlongo/back_to_sequences/README.md

       --output-kmer-positions
-          If out_kmers is provided, either only count their number of occurrences (default) or output their occurrence positions (read_id, position, strand) -k, --kmer-size <KMER_SIZE>
+          If out_kmers is provided, either only count their number of occurrences (default) or output their occurrence positions (read_id, position, strand) --output-mapping-positions
+          If provided, output matching positions on sequences in the out_sequence file(s)
+  -k, --kmer-size <KMER_SIZE>
           Size of the kmers to index and search [default: 31] -m, --min-threshold <MIN_THRESHOLD>